-The majority of buildings in Dawlish's centre are late Georgian or Victorian, and most of their upper floors still retain the dignified, classical character of their 19th century age.
+Fig 76 Sympathetic modern shopfront to listed building age.
 At ground floor level, however, the picture is quite different.
-Although a few shopfronts survive with their period character intact, and some others preserve parts of their original fabric, the majority are of late 20th date and their design, and their materials, more often than not have no regard to the rest of the building they occupy.
+Although a good number of shopfronts survive with much of their 'classical' character intact, the majority are of more recent date and their design, and their materials, more often than not have no regard to the rest of the building they occupy.
 This mismatch between the ground and upper floors has the effect of severely eroding the centre's genuine character.
 At ground floor level at least, the centre looks little different from thousands of others across the country.
 With a little care and thought, however, the centre can begin to recapture and strengthen its original identity.
 This will mean making sure that whenever new shopfronts are introduced or existing ones changed, their design and materials are made to respect the sense of place and sense of history that still survives.

 The use of acrylic for fascias is especially harmful and should always be avoided, as well as their manufacture in sections which require multiple fixings and have unsightly joins.
 Painted timber, or sometimes painted metal, are traditional materials for shopfronts, and only in exceptional circumstances should they not be used (including when existing signs are replaced or renewed - an action which can itself require consent).
 This is the case also for hanging or projecting signs which, whenever possible, should make use of existing historic brackets.
-The illumination of shopfronts is rarely essential, and if not done discretely can produce positively harmful results, particularly when a series of fittings is used which create a cluttered and distractive appearance.
+The illumination of shopfronts is rarely essential, and if not done discretely can produce positively harmful results, particularly when a series of fittings are used which create a cluttered and distractive appearance.
 As a general rule, illumination should be confined to interiors to focus attention on window displays.